Account retention, now more than ever!

 I have known many companies that at one time in the past sent out a customer newsletter.
 In time, they lost interest in doing it.
 They see the recurring cost, and they question if the newsletter is really helping them in any way.

 The reason that customer relations is not seen as generating a good return is that it is not given enough attention in the first place.
-That newsletter that I referenced is not doing much good because it was assigned to someone who did not have the motivation or the skills to keep it interesting.
+That newsletter that I referenced above is not doing much good because it was assigned to someone who did not have the motivation or the skills to keep it interesting.

 Be proactive, not reactive